-Fig. 2:Comparison of market price and MSP of Rice in Uttar Pradesh (in Rs./q)
+Fig. 2:Comparison of market price and MSP of Rice in Uttar Pradesh

-3.4 Profitability of Rice in Punjab:
+Profitability of Rice in Punjab:

 Punjab has achieved remarkable agricultural success in Rice cultivation, boasting the highest average yield in the nation at an impressive 4,179 kg/ha during the 2021-22 farming season.
-The Cost C3 is Rs.
+The Cost C_3 is Rs.
 111478/ha, and the net returns stand at Rs.
 30,641/ha (Table 4).
-The profit ratio exceeds two for all selected years when using Cost A2+FL, signifying that farmers are earning more than double their input costs-representing a profit margin greater than 100 per cent.
-Furthermore, at both Cost C2 and C3 assessments, the profit ratios are consistently above one across all monitored years, highlighting sustained profitability in agricultural practices.
+The profit ratio exceeds two for all selected years when using Cost A_2 +FL, signifying that farmers are earning more than double their input costs-representing a profit margin greater than 100 per cent.
+Furthermore, at both Cost C_2 and C_3 assessments, the profit ratios are consistently above one across all monitored years, highlighting sustained profitability in agricultural practices.
 Throughout the analysis, it is noteworthy that no negative net returns have been reported, suggesting a robust economic environment for farmers (Figure 3).
 Additionally, the market prices received by farmers consistently outpace the MSP across all evaluated years, underscoring the financial benefits farmers are reaping in Punjab's agricultural sector (Figure 4).
-The results are in accordance with Chanakya and Nandi (2024) and Abdulaziz et al (2021) who stated that Rice cultivation is the most lucrative in Punjab and Haryana states respectively, highlighting profit margins through an insightful profitability assessment.
-This achievement can be attributed to several factors, including the state's extensive and reliable irrigation facilities, the cultivation of high-yielding varieties of both basmati and non-basmati rice and the widespread adoption of mechanisation in farming practices [15].